Roopkund – Skeleton Lake

 Local legends have the following explanation:

-This legend is well known in Himalaya and there is even traditional song mentioning this event – this song mentions exactly hailstones "hard as iron" raining on the heads of sinners.
+This legend is well known in Himalaya and there is even a traditional song mentioning this event – this song mentions exactly hailstones "hard as iron" raining on the heads of sinners.

 Nanda Devi shrine

-Roopkund is located on pilgrimage way leading to one of most important Nanda Devi shrines.
+Roopkund is located on pilgrimage way leading to one of the most important Nanda Devi shrines.
 Such shrines have little in common with the later magnificent structures, these ancient shrines for most times are just places, where, for example, opens important view and where, according to legends, important events of religious character have taken place.

-Still, approximately once per 12 years Roopkung is passed by groups of local people heading to one such shrine – they are attending in Nanda Devi Raj Jat festivity (next might happen in 2012, but we will see, if the needed attribute – four horned ram will be born then).
-This festivity takes place in numerous places in Kumaon region, but, according to legends, Roopkung in the past was very important religious site, which nowadays is overshadowed with the more famous Hemkund 50 km to the north.
+Still, approximately once per 12 years Roopkung is passed by groups of local people heading to one such shrine – they are attending in Nanda Devi Raj Jat festivity (next might happen in 2012, but we will see, if the needed attribute – four-horned ram will be born then).
+This festivity takes place in numerous places in the Kumaon region, but, according to legends, Roopkung in the past was a very important religious site, which nowadays is overshadowed with the more famous Hemkund 50 km to the north.